BlancoLanda/LandasRLTracker/README.md

 ## Download

-Head to the [releases page](https://github.com/BlancoLanda/LandasRLTracker/releases) for the executable.
+Head to the [releases page](https://github.com/BlancoLanda/LandasRLTracker/releases) for the executable download link.

 ## Need help?